 Gina is a general pediatrician and developmental pediatrician who works at Village Pediatrics and Agho Medical practices both in Manhattan, NY.
 She has a masters in child therapy and works with a child psychologist Rosa Vasquez PhD performing office and home consultation for newborns and parents, office and home developmental assessments, school consultations and parent child playgroups where play and art along with baby massage and other techniques are used to help parents bond and support their child’s development.
 Formerly, Gina was the Director of Pediatric Special Medical Needs before she went into private practice where she cared for medically fragile infants and children.
 She is also a Early Intervention Pediatrician for Early Intervention which assesses and treats infants from age zero to 3 years.
 She has extensive experience in Early Head Start programs which work with infants from prenatal to 3 years of age.
 She is the mother of a beautiful daughter who is 3 years old and the joy of my life.
 Her husband is an artist, producer and owns Synchronicity Space, a non-profit arts organization that supports emerging artist in fine art and theatre.
 Finally, she is also an artist who paints mainly babies and children.

-Sara has one daughter who is 2 1/2 months.
+Sara is a mother.
 In her professional life, she is the Director of the Professional & Scholarly Publishing (PSP) Division at the Association of American Publishers.